-For all operations except the current address read, two 8-bit word address bytes must be transmitted to the device immediately following the device address byte.
-The word address bytes consist of the 15-bit memory array word address, and are used to specify which byte location in the EEPROM to start reading or writing.
+For all operations except the current address read, a word address byte must be transmitted to the device immediately following the device address byte.
+The word address byte contain a 7-bit (in the case of the AT24C01D) or 8-bit (in the case of the AT24C02D) memory array word address, and is used to specify which byte location in the EEPROM to start reading or writing.
+Refer to Table 6-2 to review these bit positions.